Fairmont (band): Additional work

-Sam Carradori, Christian Kisala and Neil Sabatino also record as Ted Dancin!.
+Sam Carradori, Christian Kisala and Neil Sabatino also recorded as Ted Dancin!.
 Christian Kisala records for Mint 400 Records as CK Vibes, and appears as commacommaspacespace on the Mint 400 Records compilation album, At the Movies & At the Movies II.
-Neil Sabatino also records as Shallows, with AJ Tobey & and as Mergers & Acquisitions with Teeter Sperber.
+Neil Sabatino has multiple tracks and an instrumental album out under his own name and in 2023 joined with Kisala to form the instrumental project Please Be Careful with drummer Anthony Freda.